 Chapter 7.
 Features and main trends in the oil industry.
 27

-The first theories, which considered the principles that determine the occurrence of oil deposits, were usually limited mainly to the question of where it accumulates.
-However, over the past 20 years it has become clear that in order to answer this question, it is necessary to understand why, when and in what quantities oil was formed in a particular basin, as well as to understand and establish the processes as a result of which it originated, migrated and accumulated.
-This information is essential to improve the efficiency of oil exploration.
+The first theories that considered the principles determining the occurrence of oil deposits were usually limited mainly to the question of where it accumulated.
+However, over the past 20 years it has become clear that to answer this question it is necessary to understand why, when and in what quantities oil was formed in a particular basin, as well as to understand and establish as a result of what processes it originated, migrated and accumulated.
+This information is absolutely necessary to improve the efficiency of oil exploration.

-The formation of hydrocarbon resources, according to modern views, occurred as a result of a complex sequence of geochemical processes (see Fig. 1) inside the original gas and oil rocks.
-In these processes, the components of various biological systems (substances of natural origin) were converted into hydrocarbons and, to a lesser extent, into polar compounds with different thermodynamic stability - as a result of the precipitation of substances of natural origin and their subsequent overlap by sedimentary rocks, under the influence of elevated temperature and increased pressure in the surface layers of the earth's crust.
-The primary migration of liquid and gaseous products from the original gas-oil layer and their subsequent secondary migration (through bearing horizons, shifts, etc.) into porous oil-saturated rocks leads to the formation of deposits of hydrocarbon materials, the further migration of which is prevented by locking deposits between non-porous rock layers .
+The formation of hydrocarbon fossils, according to modern views, occurred as a result of a complex sequence of geochemical processes (see Fig. 1) inside the original gas and oil rocks.
+In these processes, the components of various biological systems (substances) natural origin) were transformed into hydrocarbons and, to a lesser extent, into polar compounds with varying thermodynamic stability - as a result of the precipitation of substances of natural origin and their subsequent overlapping with sedimentary rocks, under the influence of elevated temperature and elevated pressure in the surface layers of the earth's crust.
+The primary migration of liquid and gaseous products from the initial gas-oil layer and their subsequent secondary migration (through bearing horizons, shifts, etc.) into porous oil-saturated rocks leads to the formation of deposits of hydrocarbon materials, the further migration of which is prevented by locking the deposits between non-porous layers of rocks .

 Figure 1 Geochemical processes leading to the formation of fossil hydrocarbons.

-A gas-oil rock is considered to be a finely dispersed sedimentary rock that, during natural settling, has led or could have led to the formation and release of significant amounts of oil and (or) gas.
-The classification of such rocks is based on the content and type of organic matter, the state of its metamorphic evolution (chemical transformations occurring at temperatures of approximately 50-180 ° C), as well as the nature and amount of hydrocarbons that can be obtained from it.
-Organic matter kerogen in sedimentary rocks of biogenic origin can be found in a wide variety of forms, but it can be divided into four main types.
+A gas-oil rock is considered to be a finely dispersed sedimentary rock that, when naturally deposited, has led or could lead to the formation and release of significant quantities of oil and (or) gas.
+The classification of such rocks is based on the content and type of organic matter, the state of its metamorphic evolution (chemical transformations occurring at temperatures of approximately 50-180 ° C), and the nature and quantity of hydrocarbons that can be obtained from it.
+Organic matter kerogen in sedimentary rocks of biogenic origin can be found in the most various forms, but it can be divided into four main types.

-1) Liptinites– have a very high hydrogen content, but a low oxygen content; their composition is due to the presence of aliphatic carbon chains.
-It is assumed that liptinites were formed mainly from algae (usually subjected to bacterial decomposition).
-They have a high ability to turn into oil.
+1) Liptinites– have a very high hydrogen content but low oxygen content; their composition is determined by the presence of aliphatic carbon chains.
+It is assumed that liptinites formed mainly from algae (usually subjected to bacterial decomposition).
+They have a high ability to convert into oil.

-2) Extits- have a high hydrogen content (however, lower than that of liptinites), rich in aliphatic chains and saturated naphthenes (alicyclic hydrocarbons), as well as aromatic rings and oxygen-containing functional groups.
-This organic matter is formed from plant materials such as spores, pollen, cuticles, and other structural parts of plants.
-Exinites have a good ability to turn into oil and gas condensate, and at higher stages of metamorphic evolution into gas.
+2) exits– have a high hydrogen content (however lower than that of liptinites), rich in aliphatic chains and saturated naphthenes (alicyclic hydrocarbons), as well as aromatic rings and oxygen-containing functional groups.
+This organic matter is formed from plant materials such as spores, pollen, cuticles and other structural parts of plants.
+Exinites have a good ability to transform into oil and gas condensate, and at higher stages of metamorphic evolution into gas.

-3) Vitrshity- have a low hydrogen content, a high oxygen content and consist mainly of aromatic structures with short aliphatic chains linked by oxygen-containing functional groups.
-They are formed from structured woody (lignocellulosic) materials and have limited ability to turn into oil, but good ability to turn into gas.
+3) Vitrshita– have a low hydrogen content, high oxygen content and consist primarily of aromatic structures with short aliphatic chains linked by oxygen-containing functional groups.
+They are formed from structured woody (lignocellulosic) materials and have limited ability to convert to oil, but good ability to convert to gas.

-4) Inertinitis are black, opaque clastic rocks (high in carbon and low in hydrogen) that formed from highly altered woody precursors.
+4) Inertinites are black, opaque clastic rocks (high carbon and low hydrogen) that were formed from highly modified woody precursors.
 They do not have the ability to turn into oil and gas.

-The main factors by which gas-oil rock is recognized are its content of kerogen, the type of organic matter in kerogen, and the stage of metamorphic evolution of this organic matter.
-Good oil and gas rocks are those that contain 2-4% organic matter of the type from which the corresponding hydrocarbons can be formed and released.
-Under favorable geochemical conditions, the formation of oil can occur from sedimentary rocks containing organic matter such as liptinite and exinite.
+The main factors by which a gas-oil rock is recognized are its kerogen content, the type of organic matter in the kerogen, and the stage of metamorphic evolution of this organic matter.
+Good gas-oil rocks are those that contain 2-4% organic matter of the type from which the corresponding hydrocarbons can be formed and released.
+Under favorable geochemical conditions, oil formation can occur from sedimentary rocks containing organic matter such as liptinite and exinite.
 The formation of gas deposits usually occurs in rocks rich in vitrinite or as a result of thermal cracking of the originally formed oil.

-As a result of the subsequent burial of sediments of organic matter under the upper layers of sedimentary rocks, this substance is exposed to increasingly higher temperatures, which leads to thermal decomposition of kerogen and the formation of oil and gas.
-The formation of oil in quantities of interest for the industrial development of the field occurs under certain conditions in time and temperature (depth of occurrence), and the time of formation is the longer, the lower the temperature (this is easy to understand if we assume that the reaction proceeds according to the first order equation and has an Arrhenius dependence on temperature).
-For example, the same amount of oil that was formed at 100°C in about 20 million years should be formed at 90°C in 40 million years, and at 80°C in 80 million years.
-The rate of formation of hydrocarbons from kerogen approximately doubles for every 10°C rise in temperature.
-However, the chemical composition of kerogen. can be extremely diverse, and therefore the indicated relationship between the maturation time of oil and the temperature of this process can only be considered as the basis for approximate estimates.
+As a result of the subsequent burial of sediments of organic matter under top layers sedimentary rocks, this substance is exposed to increasingly high temperatures, which leads to the thermal decomposition of kerogen and the formation of oil and gas.
+The formation of oil in quantities of interest for the industrial development of the field occurs under certain conditions in time and temperature (depth of occurrence), and the formation time is longer, the lower the temperature (this is not difficult to understand if we assume that the reaction proceeds according to the first order equation and has an Arrhenius dependence on temperature).
+For example, the same amount of oil that was formed at a temperature of 100°C in approximately 20 million years should be formed at a temperature of 90°C in 40 million years, and at a temperature of 80°C in 80 million years.
+The rate of formation of hydrocarbons from kerogen approximately doubles for every 10°C increase in temperature.
+However chemical composition kerogen. can be extremely varied, and therefore the indicated relationship between the time of oil maturation and the temperature of this process can only be considered as a basis for approximate estimates.

-Modern geochemical studies show that in the North Sea continental shelf, every 100 m increase in depth is accompanied by an increase in temperature of approximately 3°C, which means that sedimentary rocks rich in organic matter formed liquid hydrocarbons at a depth of 2500-4000 m for 50-80 million years.
-Light oils and condensates appear to have formed at depths of 4000-5000 m, and methane (dry gas) at depths greater than 5000 m.
+Modern geochemical studies show that on the continental shelf North Sea Every 100 m increase in depth is accompanied by an increase in temperature of approximately 3°C, meaning that the organic-rich sedimentary rocks formed liquid hydrocarbons at depths of 2500-4000 m over a period of 50-80 million years.
+Light oils and condensates apparently formed at a depth of 4000-5000 m, and methane (dry gas) at a depth of more than 5000 m.

 Natural sources of hydrocarbons are fossil fuels - oil and gas, coal and peat.
-Crude oil and gas deposits originated 100-200 million years ago from microscopic marine plants and animals that became embedded in sedimentary rocks that formed on the sea floor, in contrast, coal and peat began to form 340 million years ago from plants growing on land .
+Crude oil and gas deposits arose 100-200 million years ago from microscopic marine plants and animals that became embedded in sedimentary rocks formed on the sea floor.
+In contrast, coal and peat began to form 340 million years ago from plants growing on land. .

-Natural gas and crude oil are usually found along with water in oil-bearing layers located between rock layers (Fig. 2).
-The term "natural gas" is also applicable to gases that are formed in natural conditions as a result of the decomposition of coal.
-Natural gas and crude oil are being developed on every continent except Antarctica.
-The largest producers of natural gas in the world are Russia, Algeria, Iran and the United States.
+Natural gas and crude oil are typically found along with water in oil-bearing strata located between layers of rock (Figure 2).
+The term "natural gas" also applies to gases that are formed in natural conditions as a result of coal decomposition.
+Natural gas and crude oil are developed on every continent except Antarctica.
+The largest producers natural gas producers in the world are Russia, Algeria, Iran and the United States.
 The largest producers of crude oil are Venezuela, Saudi Arabia, Kuwait and Iran.

 Natural gas consists mainly of methane (Table 1).

 Crude oil is an oily liquid that can vary in color from dark brown or green to almost colorless.
-It contains a large number of alkanes.
-Among them are unbranched alkanes, branched alkanes and cycloalkanes with the number of carbon atoms from five to 40.
-The industrial name of these cycloalkanes is well known.
-Crude oil also contains approximately 10% aromatic hydrocarbons, as well as small amounts of other compounds containing sulfur, oxygen and nitrogen.
+It contains big number alkanes.
+Among them there are straight alkanes, branched alkanes and cycloalkanes with the number of carbon atoms from five to 40.
+The industrial name of these cycloalkanes is nachtany.
+Crude oil also contains approximately 10% aromatic hydrocarbons and a large number of other compounds containing sulfur, oxygen and nitrogen.

 Dry distillation of coal.

 Aromatic hydrocarbons are obtained mainly from the dry distillation of coal.
-When coal is heated in retorts or coking ovens without air at 1000–1300 °C, the organic matter of coal decomposes to form solid, liquid, and gaseous products.
+When heating coal in retorts or coking ovens without air access at 1000–1300 °C, the organic substances of the coal decompose with the formation of solid, liquid and gaseous products.

 The liquid products of dry distillation are black viscous tar (coal tar), and the aqueous layer containing ammonia is ammonia water.
-Coal tar is obtained on average 3% of the mass of the original coal.
-Ammonia water is one of the important sources of ammonia production.
-Gaseous products of dry distillation of coal are called coke gas.
-Coke oven gas has a different composition depending on the grade of coal, coking mode, etc. Coke gas produced in coke oven batteries is passed through a series of absorbers that trap tar, ammonia and light oil vapors.
+Coal tar is obtained on average 3% by weight of the original coal.
+Ammonia water is one of the important sources of ammonia.
+The gaseous products of dry distillation of coal are called coke oven gas.
+Coke oven gas has a different composition depending on the type of coal, coking mode, etc. Coke oven gas produced in coke oven batteries is passed through a series of absorbers that capture tar, ammonia and light oil vapors.
 Light oil obtained by condensation from coke oven gas contains 60% benzene, toluene and other hydrocarbons.
-Most of the benzene (up to 90%) is obtained in this way and only a little - by fractionation of coal tar.
+Most of the benzene (up to 90%) is obtained in this way and only a small part is obtained by fractionating coal tar.

-Processing of coal tar.
+Coal tar processing.
 Coal tar has the appearance of a black resinous mass with a characteristic odor.
-Currently, more than 120 different products have been isolated from coal tar.
+Currently, over 120 different products have been isolated from coal tar.
 Among them are aromatic hydrocarbons, as well as aromatic oxygen-containing substances of an acidic nature (phenols), nitrogen-containing substances of a basic nature (pyridine, quinoline), substances containing sulfur (thiophene), etc.

-Coal tar is subjected to fractional distillation, as a result of which several fractions are obtained.
+Coal tar is subjected to fractional distillation, resulting in several fractions.

 Light oil contains benzene, toluene, xylenes and some other hydrocarbons.